Tourist Attractions in Bahia: main attractions, beaches and cities

 • UNESCO World Heritage Site.

-• Baroque churches, colonial mansions, museums, workshops and music in the streets.
+• There are Baroque churches, colonial mansions, museums and studios, and music in the streets.

-• Highlights: Church of St Francis, Jorge Amado House Foundation, Pelourinho Square.
+• Highlights: – São Francisco Church – Jorge Amado House Foundation – Pelourinho Square

 Igreja de São Francisco em Salvador BA

-2. Lacerda Lift and Tomé de Souza Square
+2. Lacerda Lift e Tomé de Souza Square

-• Nearby are the Rio Branco Palace, the City Council and the famous Mercado Modelo.
+• Nearby are: the Rio Branco Palace, the City Council and the famous Mercado Modelo market.

 Elevador Lacerda em Salvador da Bahia

-• Church of St Francis: famous for its gold-plated interior.
+• The Church of St. Francis is famous for its gold-covered interior.

-• Cathedral of Salvador Basilica: Former Jesuit church, full of sacred art.
+• Salvador Cathedral Basilica: a former Jesuit church filled with sacred art.

 Igreja do Nosso Senhor do Bonfim em Salvador BA

-• Porto da Barra: One of the most beautiful urban beaches in Brazil.
+• Porto da Barra is one of the most beautiful urban beaches in Brazil.

-• Farol da Barra: Home to the Fort of Santo Antônio da Barra and the Nautical Museum.
+• Barra Lighthouse: home to the Santo Antônio da Barra Fort and the Nautical Museum.

-• Flamengo and Stella Maris beaches: Quieter, with clear waters and coconut palms.
+• Flamengo and Stella Maris beaches: quieter beaches with clear waters and coconut trees.

 Farol da Barra em Salvador